AParise1217/Archetypes/README.md

     picking up a copy of this book to get a better understanding on model driven architecture.

+# Releasing to Maven Central
-# Performing a Snapshot Release Deployment
+## Performing a Release Deployment
 *Note: This must occur prior to the Release Deployment!*

 Make sure the "release-sign-artifacts" and "ossrh"